Q. Where is the National Black Radio Hall of Fame Headquarters?

 Q. Are there dues to join the organization?

 A. $100.00 Annual Membership Fee is non-refundable; nor the $25.00 Student Annual Membership Fee (with current ID).
-Non-Refundable Lifetime Membership is $500 and may be paid in a 7 month increment of $71 for six months and final payment of $74.00.
+Non-Refundable Lifetime Membership is $1,000 and may be paid in increments.
 Chapter Dues are to be paid in the first quarter of each year during the third week of March.

 Q. When is the Annual Hall of Fame Induction Program.